Eric McMordie

-Eric McMordie (full name Alexander S. McMordie; born 12 August 1946 in Belfast, Northern Ireland) is a former professional footballer.
-McMordie was an attacking midfielder or inside forward whose career lasted from 1965 to 1978.
+Alexander S. McMordie (born 12 August 1946), known as Eric McMordie, is a Northern Irish former professional footballer.
+An attacking midfielder or inside forward, his career lasted from 1965 to 1978.
 He played for Middlesbrough, York City and Hartlepool United making a total of 339 league appearances, scoring 32 goals.
-He also represented the Northern Ireland national football team on 21 occasions.
+He also represented the Northern Ireland national team on 21 occasions.

-Playing career
+Career

 Early days

-McMordie was spotted by Manchester United playing as a junior in Belfast and was invited for a two-week trial at Old Trafford in July 1961.
+McMordie was born in Belfast, Northern Ireland.
+He was spotted by Manchester United playing as a junior in Belfast and was invited for a two-week trial at Old Trafford in July 1961.
 He travelled to Manchester with George Best, however, both players became homesick and soon returned to Belfast, Best was soon persuaded to return while McMordie stayed at home.
 On leaving school he worked as a plasterer and played football for the east Belfast part-time side Dundela F.C.

 Middlesbrough

 After showing good form for Dundela, McMordie was signed by Middlesbrough in September 1964 as an eighteen-year-old.
 He made his debut in September 1965 against Plymouth Argyle and scored his first goal against Rotherham United two weeks later.
 McMordie was a first team regular at Boro for eight seasons, playing 241 games and scoring 22 goals.
 During his time with Middlesbrough, McMordie represented Northern Ireland on 21 occasions between 1968 and 1972, scoring three goals.

 The team narrowly missed out on promotion to the top flight on several occasions.
 The arrival of Graeme Souness for the 1972–73 season severely restricted McMordie's first team appearances, Middlesbrough won promotion to Division one in 1973–74, however McMordie was not a member of the side, with new manager Jack Charlton preferring Souness, Bobby Murdoch and David Armstrong in midfield.

 During the following 1974–75 season McMordie was loaned out to Second Division Sheffield Wednesday for two months (mid October to mid December).
 During his time at Sheffield he played nine games and scored six goals in a struggling Wednesday side who were relegated to Division Three at the end of the season.
 Those six goals made McMordie Wednesday's top scorer that season and included two goals in a 3-3 away draw with Notts County, a match made memorable by County's Ian Scanlon scoring a hat-trick in 165 seconds.
 At the end of the loan spell, McMordie could not agree terms for a full transfer to Wednesday and returned to Middlesbrough.